EICapitan/Directory-Tree/README.md

 ### Description

-Directory-diSplay (DS) is a simple yet powerful command-line application designed to display the current directory structure.
-It provides various options to customize the output, such as displaying file sizes, access options, and disabling color for easier readability in different terminal environments.
+Directory-diSplay (DS) is a simple yet powerful command-line application that displays the current directory structure.
+It provides various options to customize the output, such as displaying file sizes, and access options for easier readability in different terminal environments.

 ### Usage